aspose-words/Aspose.Words-Documentation/net/getting-started/features/feature-overview/_index.md

 url: /net/feature-overview/
 ---

-The tables below summarize and compare availability of features of Aspose.Words for .NET and provide links to detailed feature descriptions.
+The tables below summarize and compare the availability of features of Aspose.Words for .NET and provide links to detailed feature descriptions.

 ## **Supported Platforms**